 Series of 4 short ‘elevator-pitch’ presentations on projects related to the conference theme.
 Delegates are invited to follow up on the presentations with the presenters during the networking breaks.

 Moderator: Jane Dudman, Freelance Journalist, Event Chair & Consultant

 Digital Tool to Support Minimum Income Beneficiaries

-Minimum income beneficiaries often need more than monetary support to ensure their inclusion in the community.
+Minimum income beneficiaries often need more than financial support to ensure their inclusion in the community.
 Gironde Council (France) is investing in a digital platform, which will represent a single tracking tool for all services involved in the support of minimum income beneficiaries including case managers and advisers from social services, employment services, and public planning services.
 Beneficiaries will have access to the platform and will be involved in its design, too.

 Organisation: Gironde County Council, France